-This series of courses includes opportunities to explore, in-depth, aspects of professional concerns which affect nursing and health care in general.
+This series of courses includes opportu-

+nities to explore, in-depth, aspects of professional concerns which affect nursing and health care in general.
 Variable credit from 1-6 hours.
-(Prerequisite: Upper division standing in the nursing major and/or consent of instructor.)
+(Prerequisite: Consent of instructor and programmatic director.)

-Legal and Ethical Issues in Health Care

-Interdisciplinary course surveying major legal and ethical issues in the delivery of health care.
-(Prerequisite: Upper division standing or consent of instructor.)
+Legal and Ethical Issues in Health Care Interdisciplinary course surveying major legal and ethical issues in the delivery of health care.
+(Prerequisite: Consent of instructor and programmatic director.)